zense/IIITB-StudentKit/docs/clubs.md

 ## 8Bit

-8Bit is the official magazine of IIITB.
+8Bit is the official magazine of IIIT Bangalore.
 It is an entirely student-run club, where they are the solely in-charge of the content, editing and structure of the magazine.
 The magazine provides a creative outlet for all your thoughts, artistic endeavors, humor etc. The best part about 8Bit is that, that it is not limited to a specific type of content and has a place for everyone, whether you are a designer, artist, writer, editor, poet or just a social person who wants to know people by talking or interviewing them.
 Here at 8Bit, the bonds are formed over lively discussion sessions and late night editing and designing marathons.
 So join us for a different take in an IT college, to give you a break and let you explore your lesser known interests.